MattiaMalandrone/angular/aio/content/guide/http-test-requests.md

 <div class="alert is-helpful">

+# links for stackblitz and download not working
 You can run <live-example stackblitz="specs">these sample tests</live-example> in a live coding environment.

 The tests described in this guide are in `src/testing/http-client.spec.ts`.